A burst pipe is one of the most frustrating things that can happen in your home.

 If the leak isn’t too big, you can temporarily use epoxy putty.

-For the unversed, epoxy putty is a two-part mixture that hardens into a strong, waterproof seal once applied.
-Mix the two components provided in the package and use them.?
+If you’re new to this, epoxy putty is a two-part mixture that turns into a tough, waterproof seal when applied.
+Just mix the components from the package and apply it.

 We’d suggest choosing an epoxy putty formulated for the same material as your pipe for best results, and avoid using a plumber’s putty, which is only for sealing joints.
 The putty will form an excellent barrier until a professional can repair the burst pipe properly.
 Remember that epoxy putty is not a permanent fix, so you must keep the water turned off until it cures (usually a few hours).